 The scientific literature is surveyed for published data relevant to an assessment of carcinogenicity.
-The IARC surveys of chemicals being tested for carcinogenicity (IARC, 1973-1992) and directories of on-going research in cancer epidemiology (IARC, 1976-1994) often indicate those exposures that may be scheduled for future meetings.
+The IARC information bulletins on agents being tested for carcinogenicity (IARC, 1973-1994) and directories of on-going research in cancer epidemiology (IARC, 1976-1994) often indicate those exposures that may be scheduled for future meetings.
 Ad-hoc working groups convened by IARC in 1984, 1989, 1991 and 1993 gave recommendations as to which agents should be evaluated in the IARC Monographs series (IARC, 1984, 1989, 1991b, 1993).